helioforecast/auroramaps/README.md

 # AURORAMAPS

 Running the OVATION aurora model in python.
-Solar wind input comes from OMNI2 data or the PREDSTORM L1 solar wind forecast.
+Solar wind input comes from OMNI2 data or the PREDSTORM L1 solar wind forecast (DSCOVR/STEREO-A spacecraft).
 The results are plotted with cartopy on different types of world maps.

-(Work in progress, May 2019, C. Moestl)
+Status: work in progress, June 2019, C. Moestl/IWF-helio

+OVATION has been largely rewritten based on https://github.com/lkilcommons/OvationPyme Optimization with the numba package is implemented, multiprocessing TBD